 Cannabis aphid

 The cannabis aphid (Phorodon cannabis) is pale yellow and later turn light green or pink with darker green stripes running the length of the body.
+The siphunculis are white and short, almost a third of the insect’s body length.
+Phorodon cannabis aphids reproduce asexually; females are essentially born pregnant and give birth to live, genetically identical offspring.

 Cotton aphid